EAST GREENWICH SCHOOL DEPARTMENT SCHOOL LIBRARY MEDIA CENTER SELECTION POLICY

 Quality of paper/recording/reproduction quality

-Width of margins (books) Appropriateness of photo/illustration/
+Width of margins (books) Appropriateness of photo/illustrations/plate to text

 Specific Selection Criteria (Examples)